sonamd6807456/ICT105-DRUK-MVP/docs/user_persona.md

 ## 7. Design Implications

 - The platform should provide a centralized source of campus event information.
-- The MVP should include event reminders and notifications.
+- The platform should support event reminders and notifications in future versions after validating the core event discovery features.
 - Event details should be clear, accurate, and easy to access.
 - Search and filter functions should help students quickly discover events.
 - The interface should be simple and beginner-friendly for first-year students.